p0gster/tictactoe-C/README.md

-# tictactoe-C
+# tictactoe
-Implementations of tictac in C and object oriented C++.
+Implementations of tictactoe in C and object oriented C++.

 # Usage: